 DK Shivakumar to appear before ED in Delhi after K'taka HC rejects plea

-Bengaluru, Aug 30: The Enforcement Directorate (ED) served Congress leader DK Shivakumar a fresh summons to appear before it on Friday in the money laundering case.
+Bengaluru, Aug 30: The Enforcement Directorate (ED) served Congress leader D K Shivakumar a fresh summons to appear before it on Friday in the money laundering case.
 This comes after Karnataka High Court on Thursday refused to Shivakumar's petition seeking dismissal of summons issued by the ED.

 On being summoned by ED, Shivakumar said, "I've requested Court that it's a simple Income Tax matter.
 I've already filed ITR.
 There's no Prevention of Money Laundering(PMLA) Act.
 Last night, they summoned me to come to Delhi by 1 pm.
-I'll respect law."
+I'll respect the law."

 DK Shivakumar, Congress on being summoned by ED: There’s no illegal activities that I've done.
 BJP leaders have said it on record, they're going to harass me.
 Let them enjoy giving me trouble.
 But I'll participate&cooperate.
 I am busy till this afternoon, then I will go to Delhi. https://t.co/4Ad4atOpzA pic.twitter.com/mi8h2pJTHc— ANI (@ANI) August 30, 2019